 During the coronavirus crisis, she has deftly leveraged Scottish autonomy over healthcare to set her country apart from its English neighbour, refusing to sync with Boris Johnson’s timetable of reopening the pubs and rejecting his “Stay Alert” slogan in favour of “Stay Home”.

 Now contact-tracing tech appears to be feeding into this strategy too.
-As I mentioned in Scotland at the end of July that it had decided to follow Northern Ireland’s lead and use technology based on the Republic of Ireland’s app.
-Like the apps already launched on the island of Ireland, the software would be developed by a company called NearForm, using the
+As I mentioned in last week’s newsletter, Scotland announced at the end of July that it had decided to follow Northern Ireland’s lead and use technology based on the Republic of Ireland’s app.
+Like the apps already launched on the island of Ireland, the software would be developed by a company called NearForm, using the Google and Apple system.

 The official stance is that Scotland remains “in discussion” with London about the UK’s contact-tracing app, which has been mired in uncertainty since its development was first announced back in March.
 But in reality, Scotland’s decision to create its own app is another articulation of independence, signalling how coronavirus technology can reflect and exacerbate a country’s domestic divides.